DarkGuardsman/ImageMerger/README.md

 * mergeImages -> images to layer over the base images, seperated by ;
 * mergeAll -> merge all images onto the base
 * permutate -> generate a new image per merge image for the base image
+* scale -> (true/false) allow scaling if set to true.
+True by default.

 ## Json